Nifty Sept futures trade at small premium

-Reliance Industries, State Bank of India and Bharti Airtel were the top traded stock futures contracts in F&O segment for September expiry.
+Reliance Industries, Bharti Airtel and State Bank of India were the top traded stock futures contracts in F&O segment for September expiry.

 The September F&O contracts will expire on 30 September 2021.